Great Expectations (1967 TV series): Main cast

-One notable aspect of the production is Audley was only 43 when she played the old and decrepit Miss Havisham.
-Although this drew little to no attention at the time, Gillian Anderson, who was also a mere 43 when she played Havisham in the 2011 BBC adaptation, had some outlets calling attention to her casting in the role.
+One notable aspect of the production is that Audley was only 43 when she played the old and decrepit Miss Havisham.
+Although this drew little to no attention at the time, Gillian Anderson, who was also 43 when she played Havisham in the 2011 BBC adaptation, had some outlets calling attention to her casting in the role.

 Critical reception

 This adaptation has been positively received, and was hugely popular at the time of broadcast.
 "Even with so many different adaptations of Great Expectations jostling for position," Archive Television Musings wrote, "this 1967 serial – although it may lack the budget and scale of some of the others – is still worthy of attention.
 Tightly scripted and well acted, it’s a very solid production which still stands up well today."

 Archive status

 The original master videotapes of the series were wiped during the BBC's archival clearing of older programmes throughout the 1970s.
 Although thought by some as lost for decades, all ten episodes survived as 16mm film copies which, most likely due to poor storage, suffer from a great vary in quality.
 Episodes 7 ("Pip's Benefactor") and 9 ("Retribution"), for example, are of the poorest quality, suffering from muffled sound, black lines on the top and bottom of the frame, and an overall lower image quality.
 Episodes such as 1 ("The Convict"), however, exist with high sound and picture quality, with only minor scratches and dirt on the film.
-As Simply Media did not have the budget required to put the films through restoration, all episodes are presented on the DVD with these physical shortcomings, with a disclaimer at the beginning of the DVD.
+As Simply Media did not have the budget required to put the films through restoration before release on DVD, all episodes are presented with these physical shortcomings, with a disclaimer at the beginning of the DVD.